-Long before his presidency and marriage to Melania Trump, former president Donald Trump was married to Ivana Trump, a beautiful and successful woman who grew up in Czechoslovakia.
+Long before his presidency and marriage to Melania Trump, former president Donald Trump was married to Ivana Trump, a beautiful and successful woman who grew up in Czechoslovakia, who recently passed away in 2022.
 In this video from the early 90's at the height of her divorce from Donald, she teaches how to make traditional Hungarian goulash.

 In 1991, Ivana Trump and Donald Trump were in the midst of a tumultuous divorce after a 14 year marriage, during which they had Ivanka, Eric, and Donald Trump Jr. The pair met in 1975, when Ivana was working as a model.
 They had a seemingly happy marriage for about a decade, but things went south when Donald Trump started seeing a mistress, who he would later marry.